Important Update: One Big Beautiful Bill Act

 - Eliminates negative amortization

-- No cap on monthly payment, even if it’s higher than the standard repayment plan would be
+- No cap on monthly payment, even if it’s higher than the Tiered Standard Plan would be

 - If a borrower makes an on-time payment that reduces their principal by less than $50, ED will make a payment to the principal, up to the amount paid, minus what was applied to the principal or $50, whichever is less.